Tunisia: Ennahda says senior party official 'kidnapped' | DW | 31.12.2021

 Lawmaker Noureddine Bhairi has been "kidnapped by security agents in civilian clothes and taken to an unknown destination," according to the Ennahda party.

-Security forces have detained a senior official from the largest group in the suspended Tunisian parliament for the first time since President Kais Saied seized power some three months ago, the Ennahda party said on Friday.
+Security forces have detained a senior official from the largest party in the suspended Tunisian parliament for the first time since President Kais Saied seized power three months ago, the Ennahda party said on Friday.

-The moderate Islamist Ennahda, which accuses Saied of an unfair power grab, said plain-clothed security agents had captured Vice President Noureddine Bhairi.
+The moderate Islamist Ennahda, which accuses Saied of an unfair power grab, said plainclothes security agents had captured the party's vice president, Noureddine Bhairi.

-"This morning, the Vice-President of Ennahdha party and Member of Parliament, Noureddine Bhiri, was kidnapped by security agents in civilian clothes and taken to an unknown destination," the opposition party said on Facebook.
-"During the kidnapping operation, lawyer Ms Saida Al-Akremi, wife of Mr Bhiri, who was with him, was violently assaulted," before adding that the move set a "dangerous precedent" on a path of "tyranny" through an "elimination of political opponents."
+"This morning, the Vice-President of Ennahdha party and Member of Parliament, Noureddine Bhiri, was kidnapped by security agents in civilian clothes and taken to an unknown destination," the party said on Facebook.
+"During the kidnapping operation, lawyer Ms Saida Al-Akremi, wife of Mr Bhiri, who was with him, was violently assaulted."
+The party wrote that the move set a "dangerous precedent" on a path of "tyranny" through an "elimination of political opponents."

 In September of this year, Saied announced decrees that strengthen the powers of his office at the expense of the government and parliament.